Sylvexia/personal_research/10-29 Personal Research.md

 - In this note, we also see how does affine dialect works
 - Our whole project can be reduced 2 parts, currently:
 	- Modify type:
-		- We are forcing all the `f32` to the target integer type.
+		- We are forcing all the `f32` converted to the target integer type.
 	- Modify value:
 		- The scalar and tensor value raw data can be modified in MLIR.
 - Current Status: